iamshadmirza/BlogsByShad/blogs/soshace_lesson_15/index.md

 </CSSTransition>
 ```

-Here, we removed props `comments` in `CommentList` as it will be fetched directly when the component mounts per article.
+Here, we removed props `comments` in `CommentList` as it will be fetched directly when the component mounts for a given article.

 Run the app and see if everything is working as expected.
-This is the end of this lesson and this course.
+This is the end of this lesson as well as this course.
 I hope you had fun while building this app and learning the react concepts.
 We can't wait to see you on [sochace.com](https://soshace.com).
 Goodbye until we meet again 🙂.